Delaware and Hudson Railway: Canadian Pacific era (1991–present)

 In 1991, the Canadian Pacific Railway (CPR) purchased the D&H for $25 million to provide a connection between Montreal and the New York City area, for their transcontinental system.
 The CPR assumed all operations of the D&H system and eventually phased out the use of the D&H name and logos on locomotives or rolling stock.
 Under CPR, the D&H trackage was upgraded, and excess trackage was ripped up.
 The D&H briefly became profitable under CPR ownership, but by 1996, they experienced financial losses again.
 CPR quickly placed the D&H and other unprofitable trackage in the eastern U.S. and Canada into a separate subsidiary called the St. Lawrence and Hudson Railway.
-In 2000, the St.L&H was absorbed into CPR.
+In 2000, the St.L&H was absorbed back into Canadian Pacific.

-The D&H operates in some of the most rural areas of New York, and very few industrial customers between Binghamton and Rouses Point remain.
+The D&H operated in some of the most rural areas of New York, and very few industrial customers between Binghamton and Rouses Point remain.
 However, the railroad's current prognosis is arguably better than it has been in a long time.
 Along with the New York City connection, haulage agreements with other railroads are greatly increasing traffic.
 CPR has been steadily using its high-power alternating current traction locomotives on its road trains on the D&H line, instead of its aging SD40-2 models.
 This is an indication of the increasing importance of reliable service.
 Also, major signal and track projects are underway to modernize the former D&H lines.

-As of 2012, various trackage and haulage rights were assigned to Norfolk Southern Railway (NS) over the D&H between Sunbury and Mechanicville, New York, as was a connection to Canadian National via Rouses Point, New York.
+As of 2012, various trackage and haulage rights were assigned to the Norfolk Southern Railway (NS) over the D&H between Sunbury and Mechanicville, New York, as was a connection to Canadian National via Rouses Point, New York.
 NS incorporated the former bridge-line route into its "Patriot Corridor", and the majority of the traffic on the D&H became that of the NS.

 In 2017, CPR finished installing an updated signaling system on the line.
 In 2018, CPR started doing extensive work on the line, possibly in preparation for increased traffic.